tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 {{</katex>}}

 Where:
-- $Emp_{it}$ is the log of employment in firm $i$ in year $t$, and its lag is included on the right-hand side
+- $Emp_{it}$: Log of employment in firm $i$ in year $t$
-- The independent variables include both current and lag values of log wages and log capital
+- Independent variables include both current and lag values of log wages and log capital
-- $\mu_{i}$: The fixed effects per firm
+- $\mu_{i}$: Fixed effects per firm
-- $v_{it}$: The idiosyncratic error term
+- $v_{it}$: Idiosyncratic error term

+{{% tip %}}
-The instruments used for the GMM estimation depend on the assumptions regarding the correlation between the independent variables and the erorr term.
-Here, we do not assume wages and capital to be strictly exogenous, so they are also instrumented.
+- The used instruments depend on assumptions about the correlation between the independent variables and the error term.
+In this case, wages and capital are expected to be endogenous, so they are also instrumented.

-The dataset starts in 1976 because the data provider did not report employment data for earlier years.
-Consequently, the first observation for each firm in this sample is not special, supporting the validity of the initial conditions restriction.
-Outlined in Blundell and Bond (1998), this restriction assumes that the initial observations of the dependent variable are not correlated with the individual-specific effects and is crucial for the System-GMM estimation to be valid.
+- The dataset starts in 1976 because no employment data is provided for earlier years.
+Therefore, the first observation for each firm in the sample is not special, supporting the initial conditions restriction outlined by Blundell and Bond (1998).
+This restriction assumes that the initial observations of the dependent variable are not correlated with the individual-specific effects, which is crucial for the validity of the System-GMM estimation.
+{{% /tip %}}

 {{% codeblock %}}